k-outcalt/threadsync-compression/README.md

 Kat was the main code driver for this project.
 Andrew focused on testing and research.
 Bryce contributed to brainstorming and conceptualization.

+Our unzip program is included as well to decompress the file.